The Greenfield Garden Club

 June 21 - New England Rose Society Show and Sale at New England Botanic Garden at Tower Hill.

-July 5 & 6, 2024 - Westminster Cares 21st Anniversary Garden Tour featuring the Gardens of Gordon and Mary Hayward along with 3 other gardens.
+July 5 & 6 - Westminster Cares 22nd Anniversary Garden Tour featuring the Gardens of Gordon and Mary Hayward along with 3 other gardens.

-July 26, 2024 - New England Daylily Society Show and Sale at New England Botanic Garden at Tower Hill.
+July 11 - New England Daylily Society Show and Sale at New England Botanic Garden at Tower Hill.

-July 20-21, 2024 - New England Lily Society Show at New England Botanic Garden at Tower Hill.
+July 18-19 - New England Lily Society Show at New England Botanic Garden at Tower Hill.

 July - NOFA Summer Conference

-September 4-7, 2025 - 176th Franklin County Fair (set-up for the club's booth is 9/2 & 9/3).
+September 4-7 - 176th Franklin County Fair (set-up for the club's booth is 9/2 & 9/3).
 This year's theme: "A Blue Ribbon Affair"

-September 21-22, 2024 - Gesneriad and Begonia Society's Show and Sale at New England Botanic Garden at Tower Hill.
+September 19-20 - Gesneriad and Begonia Society's Show and Sale at New England Botanic Garden at Tower Hill.

-September 28-29, 2024 - New England Dahlia Society Show and Sale at New England Botanic Garden at Tower Hill.
+September 26-27 - New England Dahlia Society Show and Sale at New England Botanic Garden at Tower Hill.

-September 28-29, 2024 - 26th Annual Garlic and Arts Festival in Orange, MA.
+September TBD - 27th Annual Garlic and Arts Festival in Orange, MA.

-October 5-6, 2024 - New England Carnivorous Plant Society Show and Sale at New England Botanic Garden at Tower Hill.
+October 3-4 - New England Carnivorous Plant Society Show and Sale at New England Botanic Garden at Tower Hill.

-November 1-3, 2024 - Garden Club Federation of Massachusetts Show at New England Botanic Garden at Tower Hill.
+October 23 - 25 - Garden Club Federation of Massachusetts Show at New England Botanic Garden at Tower Hill.

-October - Annual Oktoberfest
+October TBD - Annual Oktoberfest

-October 31 - November 2 - Cider Days!
+October 30 - November 1 - Cider Days!
 Celebrate all things apple with special events and tastings.

-November 28 - Happy Thanksgiving!
+November 26 - Happy Thanksgiving!

-December: Annual Holiday Potluck with optional Yankee Swap
+December TBD 5-8pm: Annual Holiday Potluck with optional Yankee Swap

-For more information on this month's or any other listed club-sponsored event, please contact the club at: [email protected]
+For more information on this month's, or any other listed club-sponsored event, please contact the club at: [email protected]

 Picture